bochia/CopyPasteBindToNumbersOnKeyboard/README.md

 3.)
 Run CopyPasteBind.exe file.

-### Disabiling Application Shortcuts That Can Interfere:
+### Disabiling Application Shortcuts That Can Interfere w/ The Program:
 - Google Chrome has keyboard shortscuts for quickly moving between tabs by using ctrl + {number key}.
 To avoid this interfereing with the program we'll want to disable these.
 To disable these we need to install the "ShortKeys" chrome extension.
 Steps:

   1.)
 Right-click the "ShortKeys" chrome extension.

   2.)
 Select "Options".

   3.)
 Go to the "Import" tab.

   4.)
 Copy the contents of "DisableTabIndexShortcutsInGoogleChrome.txt" and paste into the text area.

   5.)
 Finish by clicking "Import" button beneath the text area.

   6.)
 Congrats!
 The tab index shortcuts for chrome should now be disabled.